stone1343/get-fluffy/README.md

 [Play Now](https://stone1343.github.io/get-fluffy/public/index.html) (desktop browser recommended)

-Some known inconsistencies: Britney doesn't have a smartphone
+Some known inconsistencies:
+* Britney doesn't have a smartphone
+* Why does it seem like you're entering every room for the first time?
+Do you have amnesia?
+No, it just seems to fit the paradigm of IF games.

 Resolve the stairs and their doors, including print "I open the door to the stairs using the master key..."